Set Password for Internal PostgreSQL Instances

 alation_conf pgsql.config.password

-This will output the value of the pgsql.config.password parameter.
+This command will output the value of the pgsql.config.password parameter.
 If a password is set, the value will be an encrypted password string.
 If not, there will be no value.

-alation_conf alation_analytics.pgsql.password
+alation_conf lineage-service.pgsql.password

-Change the Postgres Password
+Change the Postgres Passwords

-Clear the Postgres Password
+Clear the Postgres Passwords

 1. On the Alation host, enter the Alation shell: